Xbox One: Launch configuration

 On launch, Xbox One was available in a single retail configuration, which included the console with 500 GB hard drive, one controller, and Kinect sensor.
 In the United States, it retailed for US$499.
 On June 9, 2014, Microsoft released a new Xbox One retail configuration that excludes the Kinect sensor, costing US$399.
 A standalone Kinect sensor for Xbox One for use with these models was released in October 2014, retailing at US$150.
 On June 16, 2015, Microsoft lowered the price of the stock model to US$349, and released a new US$399 model containing a 1 terabyte hard drive and in some markets, Halo: The Master Chief Collection.
 In May 2016, Microsoft lowered the price of selected 500 GB bundles to US$299, and 1 TB bundles to US$319 as a limited time offer of unspecified length.
 On June 14, 2016, the price of 500 GB models was lowered once more to US$279 through October 2016, in anticipation of the launch of Xbox One S.

 On August 31, 2015, Microsoft announced Xbox One Elite—a new SKU with a 1 TB solid-state hybrid drive and an Elite controller.
 It was released in November 2015 and retails for US$499.99.
 In the US, the Elite bundle was a timed exclusive to GameStop and Microsoft Store.

 The launch hardware configuration's production was discontinued by mid-2016.
 A spokesperson for Microsoft told Rolling Stone, "we stopped manufacturing the original Xbox One when we introduced Xbox One S."

+Its launch price in the United Kingdom was £429, A$599 in Australia, JP¥49,980 in Japan.
+It also launched in China in July 2014, for CN¥3,699.